-It was a non-blistering, midsummer Saturday in Kentucky when Dad parked the trailer in his usual spot at the trailhead.
+It was a non-blistering, midsummer Saturday in Kentucky when Dad parked the truck and horse trailer in his usual spot at the trailhead.
 As I was helping unload the horses, I noticed a very happy, young beagle coming through the parking area towards me.
 There was only one other group in the lot, so I assumed it was their dog.

 “Cute Beagle,” I said.
 “That is not our dog.
 She was here when we parked,” came the reply.
 Looking at the dog I said, “If you are here when I get back, I’ll take you home.”

 Dad and I hit the trail with a friend joining us on our horse Prince.
 The happy beagle came with us.
 On our return ride back to the trailer I heard a beagle cry out in pain.
 I looked towards the sound in time to see the puppy shoot into the woods.
 Somehow she had gotten under Prince and he stepped on her.
 The poor thing ran into the woods whimpering.
 She would not come near me on a horse nor did she follow us back to the trailer.
 Our friend felt awful, he did know that she was even near him.

 I could not stop thinking about that poor little dog in the woods all alone, so I drove back over that night.
 I came prepared with dog food and peanut butter crackers.
 It took some time to regain her trust, but I caught her with a little help from a cousin that was staying near by the trailhead.
 I’m glad I had brought a dog crate, because the she was COVERED in ticks.
 Once home I had to leave her outside in the crate overnight.
 This gave my other dog, Atticus (Atty), time to check her out.